ericluwj/grunt-prerender/README.md

 You are encouraged to use version 0.2.8 as the tool now automatically does a snapshot of the hashed or hashbanged version of URLs, so that it can support all static file hosts (AWS S3, Google Cloud Storage, Rackspace Cloud Files, etc.).

 There are a few assumptions for this tool to work:

 1. Your SPA application is available as `index.html` on your site.
 2. `<base href="/">` to ensure all assets with relative urls will continue to be accessible or don't use relative links at all.
-~~3.
-The various url paths are accessible.
-(In the case of AWS S3, if you are using HTML5 pushstate with the hash prefix (`!`), you need to add the 404 error redirection rule to add the `!` hashtag in order for the url to be deciphered correctly.)~~
-*Note: As of version 0.2.8, you no longer need to ensure deep-linked URLs can work, as this tool will now automatically use the hashed or hashbanged versions of the URLs and crawl the `index.html` in the root directory.*
+3. Your SPA application should support hashed or hashbanged versions of URLs.
+(See `hashPrefix` property to set your hash prefix.)

 How this tool works is by taking a HTML snapshot of a particular url path and then saving it as `index.html` under the directory path itself.
-For example, for the following url `http://www.mysite.com/a/`, the HTML snapshot for the url will be saved as `index.html` within the directory `a` under the root folder.
+For example, for the following url `http://www.mysite.com/a/`, the tool will crawl the hashed url `http://www.mysite.com/#/a/`, and the HTML snapshot for the url will be saved as `index.html` within the directory `a` under the root folder.

 In your project's Gruntfile, add a section named `prerender` to the data object passed into `grunt.initConfig()`.